SCRT-HQ/VaporShell/docs/glossary/New-VSDocDBDBCluster.md

 ```

 ### -VpcSecurityGroupIds
-A list of EC2 VPC security groups to associate with this DB cluster.
+A list of EC2 VPC security groups to associate with this cluster.

 PrimitiveItemType: String
 Type: List